Renato Marin

-Renato Bellucci Marin (born 10 July 2006) is a professional footballer who plays as a goalkeeper for Ligue 1 club Paris Saint-Germain.
+Renato Bellucci Marin (born 10 July 2006) is a professional footballer who plays as a goalkeeper for Primeira Liga club Nacional, on loan from Ligue 1 club Paris Saint-Germain.
 Born in Brazil, he represents Italy at the youth international level.

 Early life

 Marin was born on 10 July 2006, in São Paulo, Brazil, where he grew up.
 He began his career in the youth sector of Palmeiras and later played for São Paulo, where he was the under-13 state champion.
 In 2020, after the pandemic, his family decided to move to Italy, and had made contact with Serie A side Roma, who were immediately happy to offer him a place in youth academy.

 Club career

 Marin joined the youth academy of Italian Serie A club side Roma at the age of fourteen and helped the under-17 team win the league title.
 In 2022, he was promoted to the club's under-19 team and started training with the first team.
-On 26 September 2024, he was for the first time named on a matchday squad list for the Roma first team during a 1-1 away draw with Atalanta in the league.
+On 26 September 2024, he was for the first time named on a matchday squad list for the Roma first team during a 1–1 away draw with Atalanta in the league.

 On 12 February 2025, Marin rejected Roma's new contract renewal offer.
-On 17 July 2025, he signed with the Ligue 1 club Paris Saint-Germain on a contract until 2030.
+On 17 July 2025, he signed with Ligue 1 club Paris Saint-Germain on a contract until 2030.
+He made his debut for the club in a 4–0 Coupe de France victory over Fontenay on 20 December 2025.

+On 6 July 2026, Marin was loaned out to Primeira Liga club Nacional for the season.